Top Examples of Re-Engagement Emails: Take Out Your Email Trash

 There are several reasons why your email subscribers may become inactive.
 Some include:

 The main reason why you want to stop sending to a large group of inactive contacts concerns deliverability.
-Deliverability is the broad term used to refer to the ability for your email to actually land in the inbox (versus being blocked, or ending up in the spam folder).
-If you hurt your deliverability, you lower your chances of getting into the inbox across your entire email list, which will really hurt in the long-run, especially at critical times such as holidays.
+Deliverability is the broad term used to refer to the ability of your emails to actually land in the inbox (versus being blocked, or ending up in the spam folder).
+If you hurt your deliverability, you lower your chances of getting into the inbox across your entire email list, which will really hurt in the long run, especially at critical times, such as holidays.

-I’ve written much more extensively on deliverability in other posts, but for the purpose of this one, below are several critical factors that determine your deliverability:
+I’ve written much more extensively about this topic in other posts, but for the purpose of this one, below are several critical factors that determine your deliverability:

-1) User engagement – what proportion of your contacts are engaging with your emails (opening, clicking, starring, whitelisting)
+- User engagement – the number of the contacts which are engaging with your emails (opening, clicking, starring, whitelisting)

-3) Spam traps – these are basically the virtual equivalent of a “landmine”.
-If you “hit” a spam trap, your inboxing will immediately tank, sometimes taking quite a while to recover from.
+- Spam traps – these are basically the virtual equivalent of a “landmine”.
+If you “hit” a spam trap, your inboxing will immediately tank, sometimes taking quite a while to recover.

-Third – Some ISP’s will take very old, inactive email accounts and turn them into spam traps.
+- Third – Some ISPs will take very old, inactive email accounts and turn them into spam traps.
 You DO NOT want to hit a spam trap.
 It will heavily penalize your deliverability, which can be time-consuming to recover from.
 I’ve seen double-digit percentage drops in inboxing rates from hitting a spam trap.
-If you are sending to a list of very inactive email addresses, you are running this risk.
+If you are sending to a list of very inactive email addresses, you are taking this risk.